marcospgp/marcospgp.github.io/_posts/2022-08-24-lerp-how-to-frame-rate-independent.md

 `this.delta` controls how much we move `this.value` towards `this.target` per second.

+## Why Use Lerp()

+Is there a reason to use Unity's `Mathf.Lerp()` over defining the formula yourself?
+Not really, as [their implementation](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Math/Mathf.cs#L220) is plain C# code and nothing particularly optimized.

 ## Acknowledgements

 ["Improved Lerp Smoothing" by Scott Lembcke on Game Developer](https://www.gamedeveloper.com/programming/improved-lerp-smoothing-)